tschaban/SONOFF-BASIC-firmware/README.md

 * SPI Mode: QIO
 * Binary must be uploaded from 0x00000 address

-Next uploads can be made over the network which means in the configuraion mode you have an option to upgrade firmware.
+Next uploads can be made over the network which means in the configuration mode you have an option to upgrade firmware.

 **Resources**